 3. Practice Pages

-Sometimes I even zoom down (80% works perfectly with composition notebooks) a great worksheet to use in our notebooks.
-Something about cutting and gluing a worksheet into a notebook makes it a tad more fun. 😉 This particular page is from my Multiplying and Dividing Fractions Unit.
+Good, old-fashioned practice pages and worksheets work perfectly in interactive notebooks as well.
+I zoom them down (80% works perfectly with composition notebooks) and they work perfectly in our notebooks.
+Something about cutting and gluing a worksheet into a notebook makes it a tad more fun. 😉 The particular page shown below is from my Multiplying and Dividing Fractions Unit.
+The students can now refer back to this page as we continue our unit on multiplying fraction using models.

 4. Notes/Tips/Reminders Posters